dawidurbanski/universal-data-layer/.changeset/default-webhook-handler.md

 **idField support:**

-When a plugin specifies an `idField` in its config, the default webhook handler can look up existing nodes by that field:
+When a plugin specifies an `idField` in its config, the default webhook handler looks up existing nodes by that field:

 ```typescript
 // Plugin config